bobbyiliev/introduction-to-sql/ebook/en/content/002-install-mysql.md

 sudo apt install mysql-server mysql-client
 ```

-We are installing 2 packages, one is the actual MySQL server, and the other is the MySQL client, which would allow us to connect to the MySQL server and run our queries.
+We are installing two packages, one is the actual MySQL server, and the other is the MySQL client, which would allow us to connect to the MySQL server and run our queries.

-In order to check if MySQL is running, run the following command:
+To check if MySQL is running, run the following command:

 ```
 sudo systemctl status mysql.service
 ```
-In order to secure your MySQL server, you could run the following command:
+To secure your MySQL server, you could run the following command:

 ```
 sudo mysql_secure_installation
 ```

-Then follow the prompt and finally choose a secure password and save it in a secure place like a password manager.
+Then follow the prompt and choose a secure password and save it in a secure place like a password manager.

 With that, you would have MySQL installed on your Ubuntu server.
 The above should also work just fine on Debian.